grafana/grafana/contribute/style-guides/storybook.md

 # Why creating stories

 [Storybook](https://storybook.js.org/) is a tool which we use to manage our design system and the components which are a part of it.
-Storybook consists of stories: each story representing a component and a case in which it is used.
-To show a wide variety of use cases is good both documentation wise and for troubleshooting - it might be possible to reproduce a bug for an edge case in a story.
+Storybook consists of _stories:_ each story represents a component and a case in which it is used.
+To show a wide variety of use cases is good both documentation wise and for troubleshooting -- it might be possible to reproduce a bug for an edge case in a story.

 In short: